Raymond James Believes Marathon Oil (MRO) Still Has Room to Grow

 Raymond James analyst John Freeman maintained a Buy rating on Marathon Oil (MRO) on February 22.
 The company’s shares closed last Tuesday at $11.16, close to its 52-week high of $11.30.

-According to TipRanks.com, Freeman is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -2.2% and a 38.7% success rate.
+According to TipRanks.com, Freeman has currently 0 stars on a ranking scale of 0-5 stars, with an average return of -2.2% and a 38.7% success rate.
 Freeman covers the Utilities sector, focusing on stocks such as National Fuel Gas Company, Continental Resources, and Northern Oil And Gas.

 Marathon Oil has an analyst consensus of Moderate Buy, with a price target consensus of $9.46, representing a -8.2% downside.
 In a report released yesterday, Siebert Williams Shank & Co also reiterated a Buy rating on the stock with a $11.00 price target.